Eastside Arts Initiative Grant Guidelines

 - Community Arts Programming

-- Improve access to free arts programming.
+- Increase access to free community arts programming

 - Establish sustainable arts programming for all ages.